BugSplat-Git/bugsplat-unity/README.md

 bugsplat.CaptureScreenshots = true;
 ```

-You can send exceptions to BugSplat by using a try/catch block by calling `Post`.
+You can send exceptions to BugSplat in a try/catch block by calling `Post`.

 ```cs
 try